 Now, I do not pretend to know why software companies pay so well.
-But these companies are very trendy right now and are making a lot of earnings.
-This can explain why they pay so well.
+But these companies are trendy right now and are making a lot of earnings.
+These high earnings can explain why they pay so well.
 Moreover, a lot of their employees are very educated.

 2. The analytical mind

-I think that a big reason for programmers to pursue Financial Independence is because of their analytical mind.
-You need to have a great analytical mind when you are a software programmer.
+I think that a big reason for programmers to pursue Financial Independence is because of their analytical minds.
+You need to have a great analytical mind as a software programmer.
 Everybody is about logic.

 And if you couple an analytical mind with a high salary, this makes it even easier to reach Financial Independence.